puremana/ME-bot/README.md

 Made with Nodejs and Discordjs, using json files to store data locally.

+The bot contains a large amount of different functionality.
+For more information on how to use the bot, please check the guides listed on the wiki at https://github.com/puremana/me-bot/wiki

 ## Commands
 All commands start with the prefix allocated in the bot.js and command.js files.